chadwickbureau/chadwick/doc/cwgame.rst

 in the Retrosheet gamelogs.

 .. note::
-   :program:`cwevent` guarantees that the standard field numbers will match those used by BEVENT.
+   :program:`cwgame` guarantees that the standard field numbers will match those used by BGAME.
 Standard field numbers therefore can be treated as stable, and it should be safe to write scripts referring to them.
 Extended fields are provisional, and extended fields may be added or withdrawn in future versions.
 Extended